Skip to content

 Upcoming Student Panel Policy Proposals

-The Policy Proposals going forward to the next Student Panel will be announced in Michaelmas Term.
+The Policy Proposals going forward to the next Student Panel can be found below:

 If Policy Proposals are put forward to Town Hall and an all-student vote, you will be able to vote for them below: